bb-acarrera/PLUTO/docs/validatorConfig.md

 ## Custom Fields
 Additional fields that appear in the validation setup that can be used as meta-data or other information, but is ignored by the validation engine.
 Fields are specified as a list the same way fields are used by custom rules.
 See the [Config Properties] page for details on the fields specification

+## maxConcurrentTasks
+Maximum number of allowed concurrent jobs.
+Cancels the incoming task and returns http error if exceeded.

 [Config Properties]: ruleUiConfig.md